Qiskit/qiskit-serverless/_sources/deployment/cloud.rst.txt

 Quantum Serverless configuration
 ==================================

-Once time you have your resources deployed it reaches the time to configure the ``Quantum Serverless client`` package.
+Once your resources are deployed, we can configure the Quantum Serverless ``client`` package.
-It is easy to do with constructor arguments.

-Let’s see how to do that.
+There are a couple of simple ways to do this.

-First option is to pass configuration to constructor of ``QuantumServerless``:
+One option is to pass the configuration as arguments to the constructor of a ``QuantumServerless`` instance:

 .. code-block::
     :caption: constructor arguments example